t-mart/wap/README.rst

   ``string``

 Description
-  The path *relative to the this file* of your changelog file.
+  The path *relative to the config file* of your changelog file.
 This file should contain a helpful history of changes to your addon over time.
-(Conversely, this may also just be a blank file if you are just getting started.
-There are no requirements for the contents of this file.)
+(There are no strict requirements for the contents of this file, but it must exist.
+You may leave it blank if you wish, but it will not help your users.)

   CurseForge requires changelog contents to be provided with file uploads, and will display this content on the file's page.